 I'd like to begin with an overview of why Taiwan's security is so important to the United States.
-As you know, Taiwan is located at a critical node within the first island chain, anchoring a network of U.S. allies and partners-stretching from the Japanese archipelago down to the Philippines and into the South China Sea-that is critical to the projection of the projectio is critical to the region's security and critical to the defense of vital U.S. interests in the Indo-Pacific.
+As you know, Taiwan is located at a critical node within the first island chain, anchoring a network of U.S. allies and partners-stretching from the Japanese archipelago down to the Philippines and into the South China Sea-that is critical to the region's security and critical to the defense of vital U.S. interests in the Indo-Pacific.
 Geographically, Taiwan is also situated alongside major trade lanes that provide sea lines of communication for much of the world's commerce and energy shipping.
 It is in part for these strategic reasons that this Administration, like those before it, has affirmed our commitment to our one-China policy, as guided by the Taiwan Relations Act, the three Joint U.S.-PRC Communiques, and the Six Assurances.